Yoru-cyber/Yoru-cyber/README.md

 ### [My Favorites Animes 📚](https://github.com/Yoru-cyber/MyFavoriteAnimes)

-This is a simple website where you can **add your favorite animes.**
+This is a simple website where you can **add your favorites animes.**

 ### Made with: